WadaWada99/Covid_CT_Detection/README.md

 ### Utilizing Tensor Flow and Keras in training a neural network to distinguish Normal CT scans from Covid-19 CT scans.

 Data Sourced From:https://ieee-dataport.org/documents/ccap
+Training Data:
+  - 1000 images of each COVID and Normal CT Scans for Training
+  - 400 images of each COVID and Normal CT Scans for Validation

 ### Sample Images: